Research

 Optimum Compaction and Moisture Test Work.

-Before we begin with any binder research, we do in-house developed compaction and moisture testwork.
-Without the moisture and compaction qualities optimized, the performance and strength of your product are compromized.
+Before we begin with any binder research, we do in-house developed compaction and moisture test work.
+Without the moisture and compaction qualities optimised, the performance and strength of your product is compromised.

 Binder of Choice.

-With optimal moisture and compaction determined, the binder test work commence.
+With optimal moisture and compaction determined, the binder test work begins.
 Gathering information from the chemical and physical analysis, we can narrow down the binders that can be tested on the samples.

 Pilot Plant Studies.